vinnyp/awesome-productmanager/readme.md

 <ul>
 <li><a href="https://blog.userlane.com/epic-guide-to-saas-metrics-for-customer-success-and-product-management/">Epic Guide To SaaS Metrics for Customer Success and Product Management</a> - Example business and product KPIs.</li>
 <li><a href="http://leananalyticsbook.com/one-metric-that-matters/">The One Metric That Matters</a> - How to identify the one metric that matters for your business.</li>
+<li><a href="https://blog.kissmetrics.com/single-startup-metric/">How to Use a Single Metric to Run Your Startup</a> - Four Reasons You Need the OMTM for Your Startup</li>
 <li><a href="https://amplitude.com/blog/2016/02/23/steps-measuring-feature/">7 Steps to Measuring the Success of a Feature</a></li>
 <li><a href="https://www.slideshare.net/dmc500hats/startup-metrics-for-pirates-long-version">Startup metrics for Pirates (long version)</a> - one of the most popular frameworks for defining key product metrics</li>
+<li><a href="https://www.nngroup.com/articles/frequency-recency/?lm=ux-goals-analytics&amp;pt=article">Frequency &amp; Recency of Site Visits: 2 Metrics for User Engagement</a></li>
 </ul>
 <h3 id="feature-metrics">Feature metrics</h3>
 <ul>
 <li><a href="https://amplitude.com/blog/2018/01/09/product-metrics/">How to Set Metrics for Product Launches</a> - Examples of objectives and metrics to track for new features.</li>
 <li><a href="https://www.nngroup.com/articles/success-rate-the-simplest-usability-metric/">Success Rate: The Simplest Usability Metric</a> - Guidance on how to model a success rate for completing a task or action.</li>
 <li><a href="https://hackernoon.com/metrics-game-framework-5e3dce1be8ac">4 Steps to Defining GREAT Metrics for ANY Product</a> - Outlines the GAME (Goals, Actions, Metrics, Evaluations) framework for defining product success</li>
+<li><a href="https://www.nngroup.com/articles/ux-goals-analytics/">Translating UX Goals into Analytics Measurement Plans</a> - Focus on UX goals to drive analytics measurement plans, rather than tracking superficial metrics.
+Identify the core goal of a design to meaningfully measure it.</li>
 </ul>
 <h3 id="building-an-event-taxonomy">Building an event taxonomy</h3>
 <p>An event taxonomy or tracking plan clarifies what events to track, where those events live in the code base, and why those events are necessary from a business perspective.</p>